ajrosen/icalPal/README.md

 [Übersicht](https://tracesof.net/uebersicht/).

 As with many applications, I started to run into some limitations in icalBuddy.
-The biggest being that active development ended over 8 years ago.
+The biggest being that active development ended in 2014.
 It's only thanks to the efforts of [Jim Lawton](https://github.com/jimlawton) that it even compiles anymore.

 Instead of trying to understand and extend the existing code, I chose